liorp/liorp.github.io/_posts/2022-05-05-developer-tools.md

 Your happy flow is where everything is guaranteed to be good.
 For example, I reviewed a code that could return 200, then 438 then 200.
 This means that something is off and you should second guess your initial assumptions.

+* Think through your abstractions - avoid [leaky abstractions][leaky-abstraction].
+For example, Ruby on Rails (along with some other web frameworks) implements a hack: it tries to route HEAD requests to the same place as it would route GET requests.
+Then it runs the controller code, and just omits the response body.
+This is one hell of a leaking abstraction - [and it made one hell of a security headache over at GitHub][github-oauth].

 * Someone else thought about it before you.
 [Use the open source community][github].
 If you really can’t find what you're looking for, code it and call it a startup.